benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 Memes can be viral.
 Virality is how fast a meme spreads, and is determined by the transmission speed and replication factor.
 The replication factor is a multiplier.
 For example, if the replication factor is one, the first person that is infected with the memetic virus will spread it to one other person and stop.
 The second person will spread it to the next person, and the meme spreads linearly, one by one.
 A replication factor of two means that each infected person will spread the meme to two other people, this leads to a completely different result.
 The first person spreads to two, then four, eight, sixteen, thirty-two, it doesn't take long before everyone is exposed.
 The replication factor of a meme can vary within a changing environment.
 When the replication factor falls below one, the spread decays to zero and the meme dies out.

 ## Replication Mechanisms
 Behind the replication factor is the replication mechanism.
 Some environments have built-in replication mechanisms.
 Social media services support likes and reposts on any post.
 Other environments don't provide a replication mechanism, so memes have to self replicate.
 You can detect viral memes from their replication mechanism.
 The mechanism can be subtle, but they are often obscenely apparent if you look for them.
 And by the way, tell all your friends to read this book.
 If this book has helped you at all, make three copies and give them to people who might need to read it.
 This book is so powerful, that I bet you can't find anyone to disprove its claims!
 Send this book along with $10 to ten people.
 When they learn about this amazing opportunity, they will do the same, and send half of the money back to you.
 I earned $70,000 in my first month doing this!
 You can express your gratitude for everything you have learned from me by having as many children as possible, and teach them from this book at an early age.
+The previous seven sentences were examples of replication mechanisms attacking you.

 ## Lying
 Memetic memes brazenly lie, or at least brazenly suggest.
 Reality is mundane and, from a certain point of view, nothing ever happens.
 From the beginning of the universe, not one surprising thing has ever happened.
 A viral meme is the opposite of that, something unbelievable just happened!
 I have to tell everybody about this amazing thing!
 The lie is the superstimulous that attracts you to the viral meme.
 All images converge to barely dressed sexy people staring at you and smiling.
 Common superstimuli are get rich quick, beautiful women want to be with you, the Prince of Nigeria needs your help, do this thing to get back at the system, don't be tricked by this new scam, our group is wonderful while their group is terrible.
 The most important form of the get rich quick claim is the pyramid scheme, also known as multilevel marketing.
 A pyramid scheme combines a viral meme with a monetary incentive.
 They propose a fool-proof scheme to make lots of money, which only redistributes money from all the infected to the top of the pyramid.